iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ct.covid19.exposurenotifications___minted141006/report.md

 > Was exposed and received no notification<br> :date: __2020-12-28 11:34:16__

 > I have never received a warning no I'm not sure if the app works or not.
 I have been diagnosed with Covid-19.
 I went to put it on the app.
 And it asks for a code.
 What code.
 I got a test result not a code for a gift card.
 And no explanation on the app as to where I find or get a code.
 Maybe this is why I haven't received any warnings.
 Should have known something from the CT government would not work well<br> :date: __2020-12-20 03:10:52__

-> It was slowing my phone down<br> :date: __2020-12-13 22:28:45__

-> I was exposed to the virus and this app never warned me.
-To me this app sucks<br> :date: __2020-12-10 17:44:30__

-> Cannot download the app, error message keeps saying "something went wrong"<br> :date: __2020-12-07 15:19:42__

-> Not working<br> :date: __2020-12-06 22:10:29__

-> I tried to report a positive test result and for not receive a one time verification code<br> :date: __2020-12-06 01:07:19__

-> Contact tracing is a joke.....
-My kids have had covid for over a week and a half now, no one has called...
-I've had it for a week now and no one has called.
-And u can't report it to the app without be contacted, so someone infected is going around infecting other and not knowing it.
-Great job CT!<br> :date: __2020-11-30 19:55:48__